-Seaboard's Board of Directors has established an Audit Committee.
+Seaboard's Board of Directors has established an Audit Committee and an Incentive Compensation Committee.
 There currently are no other standing executive, compensation, nominating or other committees of Seaboard's Board of Directors, or committees performing similar functions of the Board.

 Audit Committee.
 Seaboard's Board of Directors has established an Audit Committee comprised solely of independent directors.
 The members of the Audit Committee are David A. Adamsen, Douglas W. Baena and Edward I. Shifman, Jr. Mr. Baena is Chairman of the Audit Committee.
-The Audit Committee selects and retains independent auditors and assists the Board in its oversight of the integrity of Seaboard's financial statements, including the performance of our independent auditors in their audit of our annual financial statements.
-The Audit Committee meets with management and the independent auditors, as may be required.
+The Audit Committee selects and retains independent auditors and assists the Board in its oversight of the integrity of Seaboard's financial statements, including the performance of our independent auditors, as may be required.
 The independent auditors have full and free access to the Audit Committee, without the presence of management.
 The Board of Directors has determined that Douglas W. Baena is an "audit committee financial expert" and is "independent," within the meaning of the listing standards of NYSE MKT.
-The Audit Committee held four meetings in fiscal 2015, two of which were telephonic meetings.
+The Audit Committee held four meetings in fiscal 2016, two of which were telephonic meetings.